janecekt/guitar-song-book-editor/README.md

 | [songbook.pdf](https://gitlab.com/api/v4/projects/7109320/packages/generic/songbook-pdf/latest/songbook.pdf?1) | Songbook in PDF format with my favourite songs (optimized for 2-sided printing) |
 | [songbook-pwa.zip](https://gitlab.com/api/v4/projects/7109320/packages/generic/songbook-pwa/latest/songbook-pwa.zip?1) | Songbook in PDF format with my favourite songs (optimized for 2-sided printing) |
 | [songbook-pwa-base.zip](https://gitlab.com/api/v4/projects/7109318/packages/generic/songbook-pwa-base/latest/songbook-pwa-base.zip?1) | Base songbook PWA phone/tablet app (contains no songs) |

+# Contributions #
+  * **If you wish to contribute and/or submit a pull request please do so on GitLab**
+  * The repository is maintained on GitLab [https://gitlab.com/janecekt/guitar-song-book-editor](https://gitlab.com/janecekt/guitar-song-book-editor)
+  * It is mirrored to GitHub as a read-only copy but it is not maintained there any more

 # Licence #